Elisabeth of Wied: Marriage

 When she was about 16, Elisabeth was considered as a possible bride for Albert Edward, Prince of Wales ("Bertie"), the eldest son and heir apparent of Queen Victoria of the United Kingdom.
 The Queen strongly favored Elisabeth as a prospective daughter-in-law and urged her daughter Victoria, Princess Royal, to look further into her.
 Elisabeth was spending the social season at the Berlin court, where her family hoped she would be tamed into a docile, marriageable princess.
 Princess Victoria told the Queen, "I do not think her at all distinguée looking—certainly the opposite to Bertie's usual taste", whereas the tall and slender Alexandra of Denmark was "just the style Bertie admires".
 The Prince of Wales was also shown photographs of Elisabeth, but professed himself unmoved and declined to give them a second glance.
 In the end, Alexandra was selected for Albert Edward.

 Elisabeth first met Prince Karl of Hohenzollern-Sigmaringen in Berlin in 1861.
 In 1869, Karl, who was now Prince Carol of Romania, traveled to Germany in search of a suitable consort.
 He was reunited with Elisabeth, and the two were married on 15 November 1869 in Neuwied.
-Their only child, a daughter, Maria, died in 1874 at age three — an event from which Elisabeth never recovered.
+Their only child, a daughter, Maria, died in 1874 at age three – an event from which Elisabeth never recovered.
 She was crowned Queen of Romania in 1881 after Romania was proclaimed a kingdom.

+Funeral procession in 1916, with Princess Marie's coffin atop her mother's casquet.

 In the Russo-Turkish War of 1877–1878, also known as the Romanian War of Independence, she devoted herself to the care of the wounded, and founded the Decoration of the Cross of Queen Elisabeth to reward distinguished service in such work.
-She fostered the higher education of women in Romania, and established societies for various charitable objects.
+She founded the National Society for the Blind and was the first royal patron of the Romanian Red Cross.She fostered the higher education of women in Romania, and established societies for various charitable objects.
 She was the 835th Dame of the Order of Queen Maria Luisa.
 She died at the Golescu Mansion in Bucharest.

-Funeral procession in 1916, with Princess Marie's coffin atop her mother's casquet.

-She founded the National Society for the Blind and was the first royal patron of the Romanian Red Cross.

 Early distinguished by her excellence as a pianist, organist and singer, she also showed considerable ability in painting and illuminating; but a lively poetic imagination led her to the path of literature, and more especially to poetry, folk-lore and ballads.
 In addition to numerous original works she put into literary form many of the legends current among the Romanian peasantry.